MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 # Azure Spring Data Cosmos client library for Java

 **Azure Spring Data Cosmos** provides Spring Data support for Azure Cosmos DB using the [SQL API][sql_api_query], based on Spring Data framework.
-[Azure Cosmos DB][cosmos_introduction] is a globally-distributed database service which allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.
+[Azure Cosmos DB][cosmos_introduction] is a globally distributed database service, which allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

 ## Spring data version support
 This project supports both `spring-data-commons 2.2.x` and `spring-data-commons 2.3.x` versions.
 Maven users can inherit from the `spring-boot-starter-parent` project to obtain a dependency management section to let Spring manage the versions for dependencies.